 Regardless of what type of topicals you choose to offer your clients, there are a few additional best use practices which, when followed, can help you get the most from them.

 One is to not use topicals on wounds or damaged skin.
-Additionally, if the topical contains an analgesic, Sombra recommends not bandaging the area tightly and taking precautions to ensure that the product does not get into the eyes.
+Additionally, if the topical contains an analgesic, do not bandage the area tightly and take precautions to ensure that the product does not get into the eyes.

 If you sell topicals to your clients, it also helps to share with them how to get the most out of the oil, gel, lotion, or crème they’ve purchased from you.
 This includes sharing that they should not use it more than four times a day, it needs to be rubbed in thoroughly until it is absorbed, and not using it on children or pregnant women without a doctor’s approval.
 Also share the precautions, such as discontinuing use if their condition worsens, if they experience symptoms for more than a week, or if symptoms disappear and reappear within a few days.